Onega (leafhopper)

 Onega is a genus of leafhoppers in the family Cicadellidae.

 Description

-All nine described species of the Genus Onega are comparably large leafhoppers with a size between 12.4 and 16.8 Millimeters.
-The pronotum of Onega is typically wider than the head and the Scutellum is swollen.
+All ten species are comparably large leafhoppers with a size between 12.4 and 16.8 millimeters.
+The pronotum of Onega is typically wider than the head and the scutellum is swollen.

 Distribution

 Onega occurs in the Andean rainforests of Peru, Ecuador, Colombia and Bolivia.
 Old records of Onega from the Caribbean islands are now believed to have been mislabelled.